heemo521/secret_hitler/README.md

 ## Learn More

-This is on-going project to build a better platform to play Secret Hitler online with your friends and family!!!
+This project is currently in initial development phase.
+The mission of this project is to build a best online platform to play Secret Hitler online with your friends and family!!!

 If you would like to contribute to this project, you can reach me at https://www.linkedin.com/in/heemo-yang/

 ![Secret Hitler](https://i.imgur.com/GXToKtN.jpg)